philsrfn/cchat/README.md

-# CChat - Modern Chat Application
+# GoText - Modern Chat Application

 A real-time chat application with a Go backend and web frontend.